DataDog/documentation/content/en/real_user_monitoring/mobile_and_tv_monitoring/advanced_configuration/android.md

 : Sets the data scrubbing callbacks for views, actions, resources, and errors.

 `setSessionListener(RumSessionListener)`
-: Sets a listerner to be notified on when new a new RUM Session is started.
+: Sets a listener to be notified on when a new RUM Session starts.

 ### Automatically track views